Numerical analysis for the interaction of mean curvature flow and diffusion on closed surfaces: Consistency, stability, and convergence

 \subsubsection{\bf Stability}

 The stability proof is based on the following three key estimates for the surface, concentration, and velocity-law, whose clever combination is the key to our stability proof.
-These results are energy estimates proved by testing the error equations with the time derivatives of the error, cf.~\cite{MCF}.
-The proofs are postponed to Section~\ref{section:proof - estimates}.
+These results are energy estimates proved by testing the error equations with the time derivatives of the error, cf.~\cite{MCF}. \bbk The first two stability bounds may formally look similar to those in \cite{MCF,MCF_soldriven,MCF_generalised}, yet their proofs are different and are based on the new results of Section~\ref{section:variable coefficient matrices}. \ebk The proofs are postponed to Section~\ref{section:proof - estimates}.

 \begin{lemma} For the time interval $[0,T^*]$, where Lemma~\ref{lemma:assumed bounds} holds, there exist constants $c_0>0$ and $c>0$ independent of $h$ and $T^*$ such that the following bounds hold: \begin{enumerate} \item {\bf Surface estimate:}